reduxjs/redux-toolkit/docs/api/createAction.md

 ### With redux-observable

-The `match` method can also be used as a filter method, which makes it powerful when used with redux-observable:
+The `match` method can also be used as a predicate for filter method, which makes it powerful when used with redux-observable:

 ```typescript
 const increment = createAction<number>('INCREMENT')